Ambitious, Joyful Graduates

 Following her graduation from Archer, Leasly went on to attend Duke University, majoring in Spanish & Latin American Studies, with double minors in Political Science and Psychology.
 While at Duke, Leasly worked as a tutor for America Reads/America Counts and served schools in the Raleigh-Durham area.
 She went on to participate in programs centered around the immigrant community, like the DukeEngage summer program in Tucson where she interned with Casa Mariposa, an organization that provides solidarity and support for people affected by the immigration-prison industrial complex.

 As the first in her family to attend and graduate from college, Leasly continued her passion for immigration justice and interned for a summer with the Loyola Immigrant Justice Clinic in 2016.
 She later joined the clinics operations team of the Loyola Social Justice Law Clinic at Loyola Law School, where she continued to provide support to the various legal clinics that provided critical and much-needed legal resources to indigent communities.
-Being inspired by the work the clinics did and their help in these communities, Leasly pursued the opportunity to go to law school at night while working full time – she has now graduated from Southwestern Law School as part of the evening program and received her Juris Doctor degree in May of 2022.
+Leasly then pursued the opportunity to go to law school at Southwestern Law School as part of the evening program while working full-time and received her Juris Doctor degree in May of 2022.

 The Archer School for Girls admits students of any race, color, religion, national and ethnic origin, sexual orientation or other legally protected status to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, religion, national and ethnic origin, sexual orientation or other legally protected status in its hiring or in the administration of its educational policies and programs, admissions policies, financial aid programs or other school-administered programs.